ffund/tcp-ip-essentials/lab-dynamic/icmp.md

 With the configuration of our hosts, every host should be able to reach every other host.
 However, it will not necessarily use the shortest path.
 For example, the shortest path from romeo to petruchio would be romeo 🡒 router-4 🡒 petruchio.
 But, because romeo uses router-1 as its gateway to the other subnets, it will send traffic to petruchio using a longer path: romeo 🡒 router-1 🡒 router-4 🡒 petruchio.

 In this section, we will see how routers can use an ICMP redirect message to inform hosts of a better route, in the scenario described above.
+An ICMP redirect message may be sent by a router if it receives a packet:

+* from a host on a network it is directly connected to (not via another gateway),
+* and, it determines from its routing table that the gateway through which the packet should be forwarded (according to the destination address) is also on this directly connected network.

+The router will still forward the packet toward its destination, even when it also sends an ICMP redirect to the source.

 First, on romeo, run